 Recently, there has been emerging interest regarding Shh’s function in the adult brain following the discovery of its pattern of activity throughout several of its structures (Figure 1; Traiffort et al., 1998; Traiffort et al., 2010; Petralia et al., 2011).
-Studies suggest that Shh exerts its influence on their neurons through its canonical signalling pathway and that the paucity on information surrounding this pathway’s reactions impedes gaining a comprehensive understanding of Shh’s neurological function (Yao et al., 2016; Patel et al., 2017).
+Studies suggest that Shh exerts its influence on neurons through its canonical signalling pathway and that the paucity on information surrounding this pathway’s reactions impedes gaining a comprehensive understanding of Shh’s neurological function (Yao et al., 2016; Patel et al., 2017).
 Therefore, further elaborating on the gaps in contemporary knowledge regarding the canonical signalling pathway’s reactions is essential before there can be further research into Shh’s impact on the brain.

 In general, the influence of the canonical pathway on a target neuron is dictated by whether Shh is bound to the 12-transmembrane receptor Patched 1 (Ptch1) on its surface membrane and the intracellular cascade of reactions that follow (Carballo et al., 2018).
 In the absence of Shh binding, Ptch1 typically inhibits the activity of the 7-transmembrane receptor Smoothened (Smo) to instigate reactions that convert the zinc-finger transcription factors Gli2 and Gli3 into transcriptional repressors of Shh target genes (Figure 2A; Murone et al., 1999; Humke et al., 2010).
-The binding of Shh, however, induces an alternate set of reactions by relieving Ptch1’s inhibition of Smo so as to cause Gli2 and Gli3 to express the genes responsible for Shh’s numerous functions (Figure 2B; Wang et al., 2000; Ruiz et al., 2007).
-It is these intracellular reactions leading from Ptch1 to Gli activity that are poorly understood within contemporary literature and thus require further research.
+The binding of Shh, however, induces an alternate set of reactions by relieving Ptch1’s inhibition of Smo to cause Gli2 and Gli3 to express the genes responsible for Shh’s numerous functions (Figure 2B; Wang et al., 2000; Ruiz et al., 2007).

 When studying these biochemical reactions, special attention needs to be paid to where they take place within the neuron, as their exact intracellular locations are essential to determining this pathway’s activity.
 Primarily the canonical pathway takes place within two structures: the soma and the primary cilium.
 The soma facilitates this pathway to ensure the expression of target genes in the nucleus, whereas the primary cilium – a microtubule-based non-motile organelle on the soma – is generally believed to provide a unique environment that coordinates the majority of the pathway’s biochemical components, including Ptch1 and Smo (Rohatgi et al., 2007; Goetz and Anderson, 2010; Venkatesh et al., 2017).
 The primary cilium therefore is particularly influential on this pathway’s activity, which is reinforced by evidence that defects in its formation can eliminate canonical signalling and impair Shh’s influence on a tissue (Figure 3; Barakeh et al., 2015).

-To gain a complete understanding of the canonical Shh pathway, this can only be achieved if we are able to integrate all associated experimental evidence at multiple levels of organisation to recreate its underlying biochemical kinetics (Southern et al., 2008; Cardelli et al., 2017).
+To gain a complete understanding of the canonical Shh pathway, this can only be achieved if we are able to integrate all associated experimental evidence to recreate its underlying biochemical kinetics (Southern et al., 2008; Cardelli et al., 2017).
 However, as contemporary knowledge of this pathway’s biochemical complexity increases, this can no longer be achieved purely through in vivo and in vitro experiments.

 A possible solution to this problem is computational modelling – an integrative discipline that utilizes computational simulations to replicate non-linear biological systems with contemporary evidence of their biochemical kinetics and associated parameters (Le Novère, 2015).
-The primary advantage of this field is that it allows individuals to isolate a biological system so as to perform experiments over temporal and spatial scales that could not be achieved in a wet lab (Kitano, 2002; Kotaleski and Blackwell, 2010).
+The primary advantage of this field is that it allows individuals to isolate a biological system to perform experiments over temporal and spatial scales that could not be achieved in a wet lab (Kitano, 2002; Kotaleski and Blackwell, 2010).
 Thus, with sufficient experimental data, computational modelling is an effective tool for investigating the dynamic complexity of any biological system (Southern, 2008).